GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
+> ### The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.
 >
-> ~ *Charles Babbage*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts